 - Striving for consistency and predictability based on evidence presented.

-In service to stakeholders the Municipal Government Board values:
+In service to stakeholders the MGB values:

 - Our strength through the diversity of our members and the quality of our staff.